rust-lang/book/src/ch08-01-vectors.md

 access an item in a vector</span>

 Note two details here.
-First, we use the index value of `2` to get the third
+First, we use the index value of `2` to get the third element because vectors are indexed by number, starting at zero.
+Second, we get the third element by either using `&` and `[]`, which gives us a reference, or using the `get` method with the index passed as an argument, which gives us an `Option<&T>`.

-element: vectors are indexed by number, starting at zero.
-Second, the two ways to get the third element are by using `&` and `[]`, which gives us a reference, or by using the `get` method with the index passed as an argument, which gives us an `Option<&T>`.
+The reason Rust provides these two ways to reference an element is so you can choose how the program behaves when you try to use an index value outside the range of existing elements.
+As an example, let’s see what happens when we have a vector of five elements and then we try to access an element at index 100 with each technique, as shown in Listing 8-6.

 Rust has two ways to reference an element so you can choose how the program behaves when you try to use an index value that the vector doesn’t have an